We want you to have the best possible holiday on the Isle of Harris...

 Various boat trips and/or individualised tours can be arranged during your stay, but do be aware that booking in advance is essential, with boat trips being totally weather-dependent and liable to cancellation on safety grounds at very short notice.

-In Tarbert, lunches and evening meals are served at both the Hotel Hebrides and the Harris Hotel in either the restaurant or as bar meals - and both offer take-away pizzas.
-The Harris Distillery offers coffees and light lunches with delicious home baking and Ardhasaig Glass and Arts also provides great coffee.
+In Tarbert, lunches and evening meals are served at both the Hotel Hebrides and the Harris Hotel in either the restaurant or as bar meals - and both offer take-away options.
+The Harris Distillery offers coffees and light lunches with delicious home baking.

 Elsewhere on Harris, the Temple Cafe in Northton, the North Harbour Bistro in Scalpay and Scarista House all provide good quality meals.
 Flavour in Urgha is worth a visit for its tasting-menu dinners - and Croft 36 in Northton offers hot and cold food to take away (via an honesty box).

-There are also excellent catering vans all around the island, including Island Bites in Tarbert, the Butty Bus in Leverburgh, Blas bhon Iar at Horgabost and Lorna’s Larder at the Drinishader road end.
+There are also excellent catering vans all around the island, including Gourmet Street Food in Tarbert, the Butty Bus in Leverburgh and Blas bhon Iar at Horgabost.
 Bear in mind that it is worth checking opening hours for all eateries as many do not open on Sundays, and booking is advisable for evening meals.

 Lastly, there is a Cake Shed on the way to Luskentyre Beach - enjoy :-).